Azure/CARML-Learn/docs/wiki/Lab 9 - Interoperability.md

 # Step 3 - (Optional) Leverage Azure DevOps Pipelines

-Similar to Bicep adoption, not all customers may be using GitHub repos and/or GitHub Actions.
-CARML is able to be hosted in a GitHub repo and deployed with Azure DevOps Pipelines or it can completely be ran out of Azure DevOps.
-The following will demonstrate how CARML can enable users to do Infrastructure-as-Code deployments with Azure DevOps Pipelines:
+Similar to Bicep's adoption, not all customers may be using GitHub repos and/or GitHub Actions.
+CARML can be hosted in a GitHub repo and deployed using Azure DevOps Pipelines or run entirely from Azure DevOps.
+The following demonstrates how CARML can enable users to perform Infrastructure-as-Code deployments using Azure DevOps Pipelines:

 1. Before starting, make sure that you have the following:
     - Azure CLI